selivan/selivan.github.io/_posts/2017-08-16-lightdm-add-custom-display-resolution.md

  * Lightdm hook `display-setup-script` is run as root after X starts before user session/greeter.
 * `cvt` calculates VESA Coordinated Video Timing modes and returns correct X modelines.
 * `xrandr` adds modeline to server, then adds that mode to list of valid modes for the output, and swithes to it.
+* script should always return success, even if it failed to add new mode - otherwise lightdm will go to infinite restart cycle

 Links:
  * https://askubuntu.com/a/377944/25924